mreferre/aws-proton-tutorial/vpc-ecscluster-lb-fargate-tutorial/chapter2/README.md

 First locate the `pipeline_infrastructure` CloudFormation template, navigate to the section where the pipeline `Actions` are declared for each service instance, and add the following `Preproduction_Approval` action (there's a `TODO` comment to help you location the right place to make this change).
 The result should look like the snippet below:

 ```
-{% if 'production' in environment.name %}
+{% if 'Production' in environment.name %}
         - Actions:
             - ActionTypeId:
                 Category: Approval